frangucc/thenodechronbook/chapter_1.md

 After all, you (teenagers) are the ones who will carry on and shape all future tools and realize all future science.
 Naturally, other generations are concerned.
 What's guiding you?
 What paths will you take?
 Are your brains decensitized by all of this?
 Is it too overwhelming?

 If an older generation were to develop a global language for communicating with the next generation, they would have to agree on certain things first.
 What are the first things we might all agree on?
 Will they be concerns for our planet?
 Will both generations agree on what could be holding humanity back?
+Is it all a zero sum game if we can't agree?

 The brain is a powerful thing.
 In the 10 years from 9-19, it could process as many as 200 million thoughts.
 It has tremendous work to do in filing those thought.
 Processing them, deciding where they go, disposing of some.

 ![](http://news.berkeley.edu/wp-content/uploads/2016/04/Brain-Dictionary-750x500-OPTION-2.jpg)

-Let me make this easy for you.
-Follow the stone.
+Let me make this easier on you.

-Full stop.
+**Follow the stone.**

 ---

-> In my observations of millenials and generation z learners of technology, I've observed a few things.
+> In my observations of millenials and generation z learners, I've observed a few things.

 Millenials are wicked fast on technology.
-They use shortcuts, find information out quickly and are incredibly omnivorous in how they learn.
-They value learning deeply over money more so than any prior generation.
+They use shortcuts, find information out quickly and are incredibly omnivorous in how they learn, but they also fall into traps.
+They value learning deeply over money more so than any prior generation, yet they deal with life differently than we do.

+They are texted to, not called.
+Facetimed, not visited.
+They are pushed but would rather be pulled.
+They get their news differently, make their decisions their own way, and so on.

 ![](http://cdn.app.compendium.com/uploads/user/e7c690e8-6ff9-102a-ac6d-e4aebca50425/23f49207-a998-4eeb-93a9-69c180e81849/File/ef6ec1d5007617978da1db63eca8efd0/a_new_generation_millenials.jpg)

 Learning Computer and Electric Science is no different.
-I suspect the next generation will want to know all of it, deeply.
+I suspect the next generation will want to know all of it, deeply, but that their impetus for doing such will be something beyond other generations comprehension.
+Ultimately, their decisions will be fueld by their concerns for the future, while their actions will be dictated by the things they know, the words in their vocabulary and state of their environment.

 And we must accept that it could take years for a bright mind to discover their calling, and that right after high school or college, millenials might not be that concerned with settling down in the way previous generations had been.
+Eventually, those who are led to this will make their way.

 ![](https://edgerton.mit.edu/sites/default/files/styles/gallery_featured/public/media/MIT%20Robotics%20Team%20at%20work%20in%20Area%2051.jpg?itok=ItZrOUSe)

-Rather than aimlessly stack scientific concepts and experiments one after another, directly on top of each other, this book elaborates on the universal language and emotion around the science, and on how those same feelings are ultimately responsible for what we might choose to do in this industry.
+So rather than aimlessly stack scientific concepts and experiments one after another, directly on top of each other, this book elaborates on the universal language and emotion around the science, and on how those same feelings are ultimately responsible for what we might choose to do in this industry.

-Enter The Node Chronicles.
+Enter *The Node Chronicles Book One, The Hacker Way.*

 ![](https://s3.amazonaws.com/gamifyed/00_cover.jpg)